kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/usb_updating.md

         cat /etc/adu-version
         ```

-        The terminal will display the current software version, which should match the installed update (pe101-uefi-\<version>.raw).
+        The terminal will display the current software version, which should match the installed update (**pe101-uefi-\<version>.raw**).

         ![putty_terminal](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/images/ota_putty_terminal.png)

-## Non-standard situations
+## USB update method #3: non-standard situations

 There are a few situations where it is not possible to gracefully USB update (re-flash) the carrier boards (i.e. if you need to recover an unbootable device).
 In these situations, please follow this guidance.

  1. Toggle the Boot Configuration DIP switches to 1011 and remove the SD card so the device will boot into USB flash mode.

- 1. Run the UUU command corresponding to your build (see above).
+ 1. Run the UUU command corresponding to your build (see method #2 above).

  1. Power on the device.